 Listen up!
 This is important.
-I have met a few persons in my life that never knew how to cook.
+I have met a few people in my life that never knew how to cook.
 I must say, the reason why I love cooking is because my mother made it a priority to teach us as kids how to cook.

 So I think to myself.
 What if my kids get to college and should they have to prepare their meals, will they have me on speed dial or would they be joining the “cup noodle” crew (my hubby was one lol)?

-So to not have to think about this concern, that I know for sure many of us as moms will do once those kids leave the nest, I teach them simple cooking techniques.
-It's definitely beneficial!
+So to not have to think about this concern, which I know for sure many of us as moms will do once those kids leave the nest, I teach them simple cooking techniques.
+It’s definitely beneficial!

-For example, how to boil water in a pot, how to put things in the oven to bake, how to use a frying pan to make things like eggs or how to cook simple dishes such as white rice.
+For example, how to boil water in a pot, how to put things in the oven to bake, how to use a frying pan to make things like eggs, or how to cook simple dishes such as white rice.

 So start with the basics of cooking and then as they grow older and become more comfortable with cooking, they can start making more complex dishes.

-If you haven't already realized it, cooking is actually a form of art.
+If you haven’t already realized it, cooking is actually a form of art.
 Many recipes were birth from people being creative in preparing meals.
-As such its also important to allow kids to be creative when they too prepare their meals.
+As such it’s also important to allow kids to be creative when they too prepare their meals.

 Not only are you helping them to get familiar with cooking but you are also helping them to develop their creative outlets as well.